Frequently Asked Questions

 I'm a Nationally Registered EMT, but do not hold a NYS EMT license, can I ride with you?

 A: Not immediately as an EMT.
 You'll need to contact the NYS DOH EMS office to make arrangements to receive a NYS EMT certification.
+You can, however, apply for membership as a Member in Training while you are working to transition your certification.

 How do I become an EMT?
 Can you help?